djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 sudo apt install postgresql postgresql-contrib libpq-dev

 # allow passwords on local
-sudo vim /etc/postgres/14/main/pg_hba.conf
+sudo vim /etc/postgresql/14/main/pg_hba.conf
-# change local local from peer to md5
+# change local local from peer to md5 **IF you want to be prompted
+# change local local from peer to trust **better
+# also do the postgrest local all to trust at top

 sudo service postgresql start
+sudo service postgresql restart

 sudo service postgresql status